Table of Contents

 How is port forwarding working?

-For connecting to the router, the destination sends a request with the router’s IP address and a specified port.
+To connect to the router, the destination sends a request with the router’s IP address and a specified port.
 The router then checks its NAT table for an open connection that matches this IP address/port combination.
-The request is passed along to the correct device on the internal network if there is such a connection.
+If such a connection exists, the request is passed along to the correct device on the internal network.